-Month review of my Vrijheid Fonds – February 2019
+Month review of my Vrijheid Fonds for February 2020

 If we take a closer look, the dividend was coming from: